rust-lang/nomicon/src/ffi.md

 ```

 The `extern "C"` makes this function adhere to the C calling convention, as discussed above in "[Foreign Calling Conventions]".
-The `no_mangle` attribute turns off Rust's name mangling, so that it is easier to link to.
+The `no_mangle` attribute turns off Rust's name mangling, so that it has a well defined symbol to link to.

 Then, to compile Rust code as a shared library that can be called from C, add the following to your `Cargo.toml`: